Tom Dempsey's Shoe

 Toeless kicker launched 63-yard field goal in 1970

-You can see Tom Dempsey's modified kicking shoe in the exhibition, Gridiron Glory: The Best of the Pro Football Hall of Fame, on view at the Bullock Museum until January 3, 2016.
+Tom Dempsey's modified kicking shoe was part of the traveling exhibition Gridiron Glory: The Best of the Pro Football Hall of Fame.

 Artifact Spotlight